wirepair/autogcd/README.md

 Autogcd is a wrapper around the [gcd](https://github.com/wirepair/gcd/) library to enable automation of Google Chrome.
 It some what mimics the functionality offered by WebDriver but allows more low level access via the debugger service.

 ## Changelog (2017)
+- September 9th: Updated to latest gcd / protocol.json file for 62.0.3202.9.
+We are now bound to the browser version (latest dev channel).
+See [gcd](https://github.com/wirepair/gcd/) updates for more information.
+Note if you change the gcd channel, you'll probably end up breaking a lot of methods in autogcd, so be warned.
 - August 15th: Updated to the latest gcd / protocol.json file.
 - May: Updated to latest gcd / protocol.json file.
 - April: Updated to latest gcd / protocol.json file.
 Fixed unit tests to wait for stability a bit longer as node changes seem to take longer than before.